grnet/synnefo/docs/cyclades-api-guide.rst

   {"console": {"type": "vnc" }

-If successful, it returns a **200** code and also a json formated body with the following fields:
+If successful, it returns a **200** code and also a json-formated body with the following fields:

 ================== ======================